How to prevent Parkinson's disease?

 Drinking

-• Tea Tea has a protective impact on Parkinson’s disease.
+• Tea Tea has a protective effect on Parkinson’s disease.
 Study has shown drinking a moderate amount of tea will decrease the risk of Parkinson’s disease.
 Plus, tea drinking also helps alleviate cognitive and mental issues in Parkinson’s disease

 Exercise